-Because the minute wheel is driven by the outer teeth of the 2nd wheel instead of its pinions, I wrote “60” – the number of outer teeth – for the 2nd wheel number of pinions.
+Because the minute wheel is driven by the outer teeth of the 2nd wheel instead of its pinions, I wrote “60” in quotes – the number of outer teeth – for the 2nd wheel number of pinions.

 Calculating the pendulum periods per minute wheel turn

 Now that we have all the numbers, we can easily calculate the number of pendulum periods (a tick + a tock) required to turn the minute hand one full turn (one hour).

 Each pendulum period allows the escape wheel to turn forward one tooth.
 When the pendulum swings one way, the “tick” releases one tooth of the escape wheel and catches a different tooth on one side of the verge (the pallet, which is connected to the pendulum crutch).
 When the pendulum then swings the other way, the “tock” catches the tooth next to the first tooth of the escape wheel on the other side of the verge, and the pendulum is back where it started.
 See Wikipedia’s Anchor Escapement page for details.

 Because the escape wheel has 34 teeth, it takes 34 pendulum periods to advance the escape wheel one full turn.

 So how many pendulum periods does it take to turn the 4th wheel one full turn?
 Because the escape wheel has 7 pinions, and the 4th wheel must move 42 teeth to make one turn, the answer is 34 * (42 / 7) =, or 204 pendulum periods.

 Skimming over some of the math, an easy way to calculate the number of pendulum periods required to turn the minute wheel one full turn is to multiply the number of teeth of each wheel involved, then divide that by the multiplied number of pinions of each wheel involved: